hashicorp/terraform-provider-google/website/docs/r/container_azure_node_pool.html.markdown

 * `image_type` -
   (Optional)
   (Beta only) The OS image type to use on node pool instances.

+* `labels` -
+  (Optional)
+  Optional.
+The initial labels assigned to nodes of this node pool.
+An object containing a list of "key": value pairs.
+Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

 * `proxy_config` -
   (Optional)